Skip to article frontmatterSkip to article content

 });

-Exporting creates a task that saves a raster result to Google Drive.
-Exports are useful when you want to use the result in QGIS, ArcGIS, R, Python, or another workflow.
+Exporting creates a task that saves a raster result outside Earth Engine, for example to Google Drive.

 Client-side and server-side thinking